Documentation Index

 > kubectl --kubeconfig $KUBE_CONFIG get nodes

-• Setting the environment variable $KUBE_CONFIG in Windows command prompt
+• Set environment variable $KUBE_CONFIG on Windows command prompt.

 > SET KUBE_CONFIG=%USERPROFILE%\Downloads\kubeconfig-1865.yaml